munmin2000/browserconsole/README.md

 # BrowserConsole

-BrowserConsole is a GUI client for HTML5's WebSQLStorage and IndexedDB
+BrowserConsole is a GUI client for HTML5's WebSQLStorage